akaigoro/df4j/README.md

 or implicitly by a ThreadLocal variable.

 Via constructor, Executor may be null.
-In this case, the node will be executed on the caller's thread (which invokes the send method).
+In this case, the node will be executed on the caller's thread (which invokes the post method).
 This is safe and fast, but implies no parallelism.
 It is recommended for nodes which simply redirect incoming messages, like Dispatcher or WorkerActor in the examples above: add them a constructor with super(null).
 Equivalently, extend them from DataflowVariable or ActorVariable, respectively.